feli-flitzberg/FerretOS/README.md

 - To have internet access in chroot on systemd-based host systems:
   - Remove `mount -vt tmpfs tmpfs $LFS/run`
   - Use `mount -v --bind /run $LFS/run`
+    - `chroot-net.sh` is already set up for this purpose
 - Ownership of gcc build directory is changed before installation
   - `chown -vR root:root $PWD`
 - `noclear.conf` is added